PeteHaitch/phd_thesis/markdown/introduction.md

 # Introduction
 ## Chapter Overview
-The basic biology necessary for understanding this thesis, such as genomics and epigenetics, are explained.
-DNA methylation is introduced, some of its biological roles are described and the types of questions asked by experiments studying DNA methylation are discussed.
-Assays for studying DNA methylation are described, with a particular focus on the whole-genome bisulfite-sequencing assay known as _methylC-seq_.
-The typical bioinformatics strategies for analysing bisulfite-sequencing data are described in broad terms.
-Finally, the remainder of the thesis is outlined.
+In this chapter I summarise the basic biology necessary for understanding my thesis, such as DNA, genomics and epigenetics.
+I introduce DNA methylation, describe some of its biological roles and discuss the types of questions asked in experiments studying DNA methylation.
+I describe assays for studying DNA methylation, with a particular focus on the whole-genome bisulfite-sequencing assay known as _methylC-seq_.
+I also outline the typical bioinformatics strategies for analysing bisulfite-sequencing data.
+Finally, I give an overview of the layout of my thesis.

-## DNA, genetics and epigenetics
+## Basic biology
+I describe the basic biology of DNA and the role of DNA in genetics and epigenetics.

 ### DNA
+_DNA_, a much-needed abbreviation of deoxyribonucleic acid, is the molecule that encodes the genetic instructions for all known living organisms. __INSERT DNA DEFINITION FROM TEXTBOOK__

+#### The DNA double helix {-}
-_DNA_, a much-needed abbreviation of deoxyribonucleic acid, is the molecule that encodes the genetic instructions for all known living organisms. __INSERT DNA DEFINITION FROM TEXTBOOK__ The four nucleotides are adenine (_A_), cytosine (_C_), guanine (_G_) and thymine (_T_).
-These nucleotides form complementary base pairings, _A_ with _T_ and _C_ with _G_, in the DNA double helix (__FIGURE OF DNA BASE PAIRING__).
+The double helix is the most common, and most famous, structure of DNA (__REFERENCE__).
+In the double helix, the two strands of DNA run in opposite directions to each other and are therefore _anti-parallel_.
+One strand is called the 5' strand (pronounced "5 prime strand") - also known as the sense strand, Crick strand or top strand - and the other strand called the 3' strand (pronounced "3 prime strand") - also known as the antisense strand, Watson strand or bottom strand.
+Along each strand of the double helix are the four DNA nucleobases (_bases_): adenine (_A_), cytosine (_C_), guanine (_G_) and thymine (_T_).
+These bases form _complementary_ base pairings, _A_ with _T_ and _C_ with _G_, along the DNA double helix [__FIGURE OF DNA BASE PAIRING__](http://en.wikipedia.org/wiki/File:DNA_Structure%2BKey%2BLabelled.pn_NoBB.png).

+#### DNA replication {-}
+DNA _self-replicates_ to produce copies of itself.
+DNA replication occurs during cell division so that each daughter cell contains the same DNA as its parent.
+During DNA replication, the two strands are separated and each strand's _complementary_ DNA sequence is copied by an enzyme called _DNA polymerase_.
+It is because the two strands of DNA are complementary that ensures the daughter cell contains the same DNA sequence as the parent cell[^dna_replication].

+[^dna_replication]: This of course ignores errors in the replication process.
+Such errors are very rare events but because DNA replication happens __HOW FREQUENTLY__ these events do occur.
+There are error-correcting processes that reduce the chance that such an error is retained in the daughter sequence, however, these are not perfect.
+Hence errors in DNA replication are one source of what are known as _mutations_ in the DNA.

+#### Genes and DNA transcription {-}
+DNA would not be quite so interesting if all it did was self-replicate. __IT ALSO ENCODES INFO FOR NEW MOLECULES__
+* DNA is _transcribed_ to produce _RNA_ (ribonucleicacid).
+* RNA is _translated_ to produce _proteins_.

+#### The Central Dogma of molecular biology {-)
+Francis Crick, who along with James Watson and Rosalind Franklin discovered the double helix structure of DNA, proposed the Central Dogma of molecular biology [__REFERENCE__(http://sandwalk.blogspot.com.au/2007/01/central-dogma-of-molecular-biology.html)]:
+> ... once (sequential) information has passed into protein it cannot get out again (F.H.C.
+Crick, 1958)

+Crick re-stated this in 1970:
+> The central dogma of molecular biology deals with the detailed residue-by-residue transfer of sequential information.
+It states that such information cannot be transferred from protein to either protein or nucleic acid.
+(F.H.C.
+Crick, 1970)

+Crick further added (1970):
+> It is not the same, as is commonly assumed, as the sequence hypothesis, which was clearly distinguished from it in the same article (Crick, 1958).
+In particular, the sequence hypothesis was a positive statement, saying that the (overall) transfer nucleic acid → protein did exist, whereas the central dogma was a negative statement saying that transfers from protein did not exist.

+Lewin’s GENES VIII defines the Central Dogma of Molecular Biology as,
+> The central dogma states that information in nucleic acid can be perpetuated or transferred but the transfer of information into protein is irreversible.
+(B. Lewin, 2004)

-### Genomes
+#### Genomes {-}
+* Most DNA in humans is non-coding
+* Much of it is junk
+* junk != non-coding
 * DNA -> chromosomes -> genomes
 * Some data are mapped to hg18 and some to hg19.

+### Genetics

 ### Epigenetics
 * Waddington and others' definitions